Zlatan to miss first playoff match with Sweden

 Ibrahimovic he was one of the many Nordic players warned of sanction if they were cautioned in the last match of the qualifying phase.
 The veteran forward replaced Alexander Isak in the 73rd minute and in the extension he received a yellow from referee Felix Brych for pushing César Azpilicueta hard from behind.

-Krafth, the right-winger of the Swedish team, saw the yellow card in the 77th minute.
+Krafth, the right-back holder of the Swedish team, saw the yellow card in the 77th minute.

 Spain ended up winning 1-0 with a goal from Álvaro Morata, and achieved direct qualification for the World Cup, while Spain the ticket will have to be played through the repechage, which consists of a semi-final and a final.